phpearth/docs/faq/intro/01-what-is-php.md

 scripting language for writing web applications, dynamically generated pages and command line interface scripts.

 We believe that the best place to start with PHP is the official website [php.net][php-net] by taking some time and reading the [manual][manual].
 As you will pass through the manual pages you will progress with your knowledge.
 Use Google search engine for most obvious issues you will find.
-Also reading [PHP: The Right Way][php-the-right-way] is a very good start for you.

-## Other resources for starting with PHP
+## Quality and modern resources for starting with PHP

 * [codecademy][codecademy] - Free course for learning to program in PHP
 * [thenewboston][thenewboston] - Free videos for learning PHP
 * [phpacademy][phpacademy] - Free videos for learning PHP
+* [PHP: The Right Way][php-the-right-way] - An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative tutorials around the Web

 [php-net]: http://php.net